brainiak/rt-cloud/docs/how-to-run.md

 - **[username] [password]** - The username and password to login to the projectInterface.
 This was created with the adduser.sh script during installation of the projectInterface.
 - **[projectInterface_addr:port]** - The network address and port number that the projectInterface is listening on.
 The default port is 8888.
 E.g. '-s 125.130.21.34:8888'
 - **[your_project_name]** - The name of the subdirectory under the *rtcloud/projects/* directory which contains your project specific code.
 Your script should use the same name as the directory, i.e. sample.py, so that the projectInterface can find it.
-- **[run]** - An fMRI scanner aquisition block of images.
+- **[run]** - An fMRI scanner acquisition block of images.
 For example running the scanner to collect a block of 200 scans with a TR image repetition time of 2 seconds; this run will take 400 seconds and generate 200 DICOM images.
 - **[scan]** - The file sequence number corresponding to a run.
 For example, in the image name '001_000014_000005.dcm', the scan number is 14 and the image volume number (TR id) is 5.